The U.S. Department of Education requires institutions of higher education to establish policies relating to the processing of U.S. Federal Aid.

 When a student withdraws during a payment period, the amount of Title IV program assistance that has been earned up to that point is determined by a specific formula.
-The date of withdrawal is determined by the Director of Studies/Supervisor/School and will be the last day the student attended.
+The date of withdrawal is determined by the Personal Tutor/Supervisor/School and will be the last day the student attended.
 If the student received (or the University received on the student’s behalf) less assistance than the amount that is earned, the student may be able to receive those additional funds.
 If the student received more assistance than was earned, the excess funds must be returned by the University and/or the student.
 The University is not required to take attendance although many professors may require a student to attend in order to receive a passing grade.
 Students who are not in attendance are reported to Student Administration/Student Systems, who will consult with the student’s Department/School to determine if the student attended classes or to verify the last date of attendance.
 The University will use the last date of attendance to compute the R2T4 formula.

 The amount of assistance earned is determined on a pro rata basis.
 The payment period is the semester for which the loan was certified and the per cent of attendance is calculated by dividing the number of days attended by the total number of days in the payment period.
 For example, if the student completes 30% of the payment period or period of enrolment, the student has earned 30% of the assistance they were originally scheduled to receive.
 Once the student has completed more than 60% of the payment period or period of enrolment, all the assistance that the student was scheduled to receive for that period is considered to have been earned.
 If the student did not receive all of the funds that were earned, he or she may be due a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, the student may choose to decline the loan funds so that additional debt is not incurred.
 Scholarships and Student Funding Services will use the R2T4 worksheets as provided by the US Department of Education to determine how much of the loan may be retained and how much must be returned.